 Hallucinations, paranoia and delusions.
 Self-destructive behaviors.
 Social isolation.
-Deep depressions or periods of arrogant irritability.
-These are just a few of the symptoms of schizoaffective disorder.
-Schizoaffective disorder is a complicated condition that can cause an individual to lose touch with reality and experience bizarre thinking and mood swings.
+Deep depression or periods of arrogant irritability.
+These are just a few of the symptoms of a thought disorder, which includes schizoaffective disorder, schizophrenia, and psychosis.
+A thought disorder is a complicated condition that can cause an individual to lose touch with reality and experience bizarre thinking and mood swings.

-The exact cause of schizoaffective disorder is not known; however, it is thought to be triggered by a combination of genetic and environmental factors.
+Symptoms of schizophrenia characterize a schizoaffective disorder primarily.
+Thought to be triggered by a combination of genetic and environmental factors, the exact cause of schizoaffective disorder is not known.
 Individuals with schizoaffective disorder often require a combination of medications to treat the condition.
-It can be debilitating and more than one-third of individuals with schizoaffective disorder will attempt suicide during their lifetimes.
+It can be debilitating and more than one-third of individuals with schizoaffective disorder will attempt suicide during their lifetime.

-Schizoaffective disorder affects about .5% of adults over the age of 18—about 1 out of every 200 people.
-Individuals with schizoaffective disorder will experience hallucinations, delusions and extreme feelings of paranoia.
-They may feel that people are plotting against them or that characters on the TV are controlling their thoughts.
-Left untreated, the symptoms of schizoaffective disorder will worsen over time and the individual may not be able to function in a job or at home.
-Substance abuse or dependencies a common complication of schizoaffective illness.
+Schizoaffective disorder affects about .3 percent of the population, with schizophrenia affecting one percent of Americans.
+Individuals with schizoaffective disorder or schizophrenia will experience hallucinations, delusions, extreme feelings of paranoia, and may feel that people are plotting against them or that characters on the TV are controlling their thoughts.
+Left untreated, these symptoms will worsen over time and the individual may not be able to function in a job or at home.
+Substance abuse or dependencies are a common complication of schizoaffective illness.